June Millington: United States

 Three weeks later, in May 1961, the Millington family left the Philippines for the United States on the SS President Cleveland.
 While on board ship, Millington switched from playing the ukulele to acoustic guitar.
 On June 22, 1961, the Millington family arrived in the U.S., and then settled in Sacramento, California.

 Millington recalled: "We always felt like "other", never quite fitting in, both in Manila and Sacramento.
 Being both biracial and bicultural was a really really tough slot in the '50s into the '60s, our formative teenage years."
 In an attempt to become more popular and make friends, in 1962, Millington and her sister Jean wrote their first song "Angel in White", followed by "Miss Wallflower '62", which they sang with two other girls on their ukuleles at their junior high school variety show.
 Millington recalled that afterwards, "Kids started coming up to us and telling us they liked it.
 So it dawned on us this was a way to make friends."
 In 1962, Millington and her sister Jean began to sing folk songs together as an acoustic duo at hootenannies and similar events, including the songs of Peter, Paul and Mary and other artists featured on the television program Hootenanny.

 Later in 1962, Millington and her sister Jean enrolled in the class of 1966 at C. K. McClatchy High School.
 During 1963, Millington was a member of a YWCA conference group of senior high school students chosen to visit the California State Legislature.
-While students at McClatchy, the Millington sisters formed a band with Zenaida "Zenny" Prodon (born June 1949) (Class of 1965), an American Field Service exchange student from Meycauayan Institute High School (now Meycauayan College) in Meycauayan, Bulacan, Philippines.
+While students at McClatchy, the Millington sisters formed a band with Zenaida "Zenny" Prodon, an American Field Service exchange student from Meycauayan Institute High School (now Meycauayan College) in Meycauayan, Bulacan, Philippines.